AnjPR/Medicine-cost-Prdiction/README.md

 	Plotting Heatmap to see dependency of Dependent valeu on Independent features, Data Visualization (Plots of feature vs feature), Prediction using Linear Regression,
-	Prediction using Random Forest Regressor,
+	Prediction using Random Forest Regressor